-Before you know it, your teenager will need to fly somewhere by his or herself.
+Before you know it, your teenager will need to fly somewhere on their own.
 Do they know what to do?
 Now’s a great time to start teaching this move out skill.

 8 steps to fostering your teen’s travel independence:

 Next time you travel together, make your teenager your apprentice through each part of the process.
 Letting them share responsibility for each step as it happens is an easy way for teenagers to learn the ropes of flying and to build confidence that they’ll be able to do it alone in the future.